cristinae/prova/index.md

 # Elote, Choclo and Mazorca: on the Varieties of Spanish {#intro}

 <p>Spanish is one of the most widespread languages in the world: it is official language in 20 countries and the second most-spoken native language.
-Its close contact with different coexistent languages and the rich regional and cultural diversity has produced varieties which divert from each other.
-Still, available corpora, and models trained upon them, generally treat Spanish as one monolithic language, which dampers prediction and generation power when dealing with different varieties. </p>
+Its contact with different coexistent languages and the rich regional and cultural diversity has produced varieties which divert from each other.
+Still, available corpora and models trained upon them, generally treat Spanish as one monolithic language, which dampers prediction and generation power when dealing with different varieties.
+CEREAL aims at alleviating the situation by compilling documents from the Web with annotations for 24 countries of origin.</p>

 **Figura de ejemplo** no puedo hacerla grande